 Check out our exciting new projects below!

-A new community solar bulk-buy will be launching in March 2018 for Hepburn Shire residents.
-Organised by the not-for-profit Hub Foundation and supported by Hepburn Wind and the Hepburn Shire Council, this project is a great way for residents to go solar.
+A new community solar bulk-buy has launched in the Hepburn Shire.
+Organised by the Central Victorian Greenhouse Alliance (CVGA) and supported by Council and Hepburn Wind, the Hepburn Solar Bulk-Buy is a great way for local residents to go solar.

-The bulk-buy offers an affordable and easy option for those interested in getting their own PV system.
-If you would like to be contacted when the project is about to commence, register your interest here.
+The bulk-buy offers an easy option for those interested in getting solar and/or battery storage.
+If you would like to find out more about their products or would like to request a quote you can jump on their website here.

 The Hepburn Solar Bulk-Buy will also support selected community groups to go solar for free.
 If your community group would like to find out more contact Jo Kaptein at email@example.com.